OUR MISSION STATEMENT

 Child Protection Policy.

 The overall aim of the curriculum at Guiseley Primary School is to provide children with their National Curriculum entitlement through a broad based challenging curriculum.
-The National Curriculum consists of 5 core subjects (English, Maths, Science, ICT and RE) and foundation subjects (History, Geography, Art, Music, Technology, PE and PSHCE) at Key Stage 1.
+The National Curriculum consists of 5 core subjects (English, Maths, Science, ICT and RE) and foundation subjects (History, Geography, Art, Music, Technology, PE and PSHE) at Key Stage 1.
 In addition to this.
 Key Stage 2 children learn French.

 Our children are organised into single aged year groups where possible and will be given 21 hours teaching time each week.
 This excludes the daily act of collective worship, registration, lunchtime and play times.
 Children are taught as a whole class, in small groups and individually.